Boundedness of the number of nodal domains for eigenfunctions of generic Kaluza-Klein $3$-folds: Local structure of eigensections at zeros

 Also expand

 where $f_{[k]} \in \pcal_k$ is homogeneous of order $k$.

-The following is the generalization of the Bers local expansion theorem to complex line bundles. \begin{lemma} Let $z_0$ be a zero of $f_{m,j} (dz)^m$.
+The following is the generalization of the Bers local expansion theorem to complex line bundles. \begin{lemm} Let $z_0$ be a zero of $f_{m,j} (dz)^m$.
 The first non-zero homogeneous term $f_{[n]}$ of the Taylor expansion of an eigenfunction is a harmonic homogeneous polynomial.
 If the order of vanishing is $n$, $f_{[n]}(z) = a \Re z^n + i b \Im z^n$.
-In particular, at a non-degenerate zero, the first homogeneous term is $f_{m,j} = a \Re z +i b \Im z.$ \end{lemma}
+In particular, at a non-degenerate zero, the first homogeneous term is $f_{m,j} = a \Re z +i b \Im z.$ \end{lemm}